The good times rolled at Mardi Gras 2023!

 And boy did they celebrate!
-Two bands in two rooms!
-Plenty of dancing, parading, eating, drinking, and just plain merriment!
+Plenty of dancing, parading, eating, drinking, bidding on auction items and just plain merriment.

-At 5pm, doors opened for cocktail hour, and guests were greeted by the CSUF Titan Ramblers (Bill Cunliffe, director) playing in the New Orleans Room.
+At 5pm, doors opened for cocktail hour, and guests were greeting by the CSUF Titan Ramblers.
 They were served delicious hors-d’oeuvres, given a drink ticket, beads, a colorful mask, and a ticket for a free photo while the band entertained.
-Other gifts included a commemorative wineglass, ballpoint pen, and a small notebook.
-They also got their first look at the array of silent auction items beautifully displayed in numerous baskets and bought tickets for a 50/50 drawing and the wine wheel (which included a chance for dinner at the Summit House).
+They also got their first look at the array of 75 silent auction items beautifully displayed in numerous baskets, and they bought tickets for a 50/50 drawing and the wine wheel (which included a chance for dinner at the Summit House).

-Dressed in their finest clothes, masks and costumes, guests joyfully joined in the krewe parade led by FOJ’s dragon and Fullerton College’s Lemon Street Stompers (led by Director Bruce Babad on sax) throughout the venue, dancing and waving beautifully decorated parasols, while vocalist Barbara Johnson sang “When the Saints Go Marching In.”
+Dressed in their finest clothes, masks and costumes, guests joyfully joined in the krewe parade led by FOJ’s dragon and Fullerton College’s Lemon Street Stompers (led by Director Bruce Babad on sax) throughout the venue, dancing and waving beautifully decorated parasols, while the krewe played “When the Saints Go Marching In.”

-In the ballroom, the CSU Fullerton Jazz Orchestra, directed by Bill Cunliffe, provided some great entertainment for listening, and there was plenty of dancing.
-Of course, what ball would not be complete without the introduction of the king and queen, Nick and Dottie Batinich, whose reign began at the 2020 Mardi Gras ball.
+In the ballroom, the CSU Fullerton Jazz Orchestra, directed by Bill Cunliffe, provided some great entertainment for listening and dancing.
+Of course, what ball would not be complete without the 2022 king and queen, Nick and Dottie Batinich, whose reign began at the 2020 Mardi Gras ball.
 Then FOJ President Colleen introduced the new royal couple for 2023: Bob and Doris Muschek.

-Many thanks to the National Charity League gals and their moms for helping to make the event a success.
-Kudos to Larry Arthur, MGB Director; Colleen Wadsworth, Assistant Director; Pam Appleman, Auction Chair; Wayne Mason, Master of Ceremonies; and to the Mardi Gras Committee, for tirelessly putting it all together.
+Many thanks to the National Charity League gals, their moms and FOJ member Nancy Nehring for helping make the event a success.
+Kudos to Larry Arthur, MGB Director; Colleen Wadsworth, Assistant Director; Pam Appleman, Auction Chair; Don Dyer and Colleen Wadsworth, Emcees; and to the Mardi Gras Ball committee for tirelessly putting it all together.
 And thanks to you, our members, for helping to keep music in the schools by supporting this wonderful event.
 Hope to see you all at other fun FOJ events this year and at next year’s Mardi Gras!

-Friends of Jazz, now in its 23rd year, is supported by the Johnny Carson Foundation.
+Friends of Jazz is supported by the Johnny Carson Foundation.